ANDigital/and-microservices-course/docs/SETUP.md

 Now that we have our GitHub set up, it's time to set up either [TravisCI](https://travis-ci.org/) or [CircleCI](https://circleci.com/signup/)

 Configure your repositories there accordingly, there's no need to start writing YML files *right now*.

-## Slack

-Any relevant integrations that we need can be added to Slack - GitHub, CircleCI / TravisCI, Trello etc.

-Please create a public channel for your team, for example #team-1337

 ## Heroku